top of page

 Accurate Diagnosis by a Sarasota Specialist

-It's important to get the right diagnosis, because a meniscus tear and bursitis need different treatments.
-At Center One Medical, we make sure to check carefully:
+Getting the right diagnosis is crucial because a meniscus tear and bursitis require different treatments.
+At Center One Medical, we ensure a thorough evaluation:

 2. Imaging Tests